Mount Parashka

-Parashka (Пара́шка) is a mountain in the Ukrainian Carpathians.
+Parashka (Парашка) is a mountain in the Ukrainian Carpathians.
 It is the highest peak of the Parashka Range in the Skole Beskids (Eastern Beskids).
 Highest peak reaches 993 m above sea level.
 It is located at a distance 8 km north-west from the district center Skole and 118 km from the regional center of Lviv.

 Etymology

 According to legend, the mountain is named after Parashka — the daughter (according to other version — a wife) of Prince Svyatoslav Volodymyrovych, son of Volodymyr I Sviatoslavych, who was killed on this mountain by the troops of Sviatopolk I of Kyiv in 1015.
 This event was preceded by the battle between Sviatoslav and Sviatopolk near the town of Skole.

 Geology, ecology

 Geologically, the mountain is formed from layered sandstones and shales.
 It is situated on the territory of the Skole Beskids National Nature Park.